JAN BERRY — A SELECTED TIMELINE

 • October 1958 — Jan & Arnie performed on The Jack Benny Program.

-• December 1958 — Jan & Arnie were featured in DIG magazine, with a contest for two girls to spend New Year’s Eve with the guys.
+• December 1958 — Jan & Arnie appeared on the cover of DIG magazine.
+A feature article promoted a contest for two girls to spend New Year’s Eve with the guys.
+(January 1959 issue).

 © Mark A. Moore.
 All rights reserved.